Azure/bellhop/docs/scalers/modules/virtualmachine.md

 setState-VmSize = <String> (VirtualMachineSizeType)
 ```

-For more information on tag values for Azure App Service please see the Microsoft documentaion: [Update-AzVM](https://docs.microsoft.com/en-us/powershell/module/az.compute/update-azvm?view=azps-5.6.0).
+For more information on tag values for Azure Virtual Machines please see the Microsoft documentaion: [Update-AzVM](https://docs.microsoft.com/en-us/powershell/module/az.compute/update-azvm?view=azps-5.6.0).

 For a list of VM size definitions, please reference the **VirtualMachineSizeTypes** section of the [VM Update API](https://docs.microsoft.com/en-us/rest/api/compute/virtualmachines/update#definitions) documentation.